GeoDash897/Java-2-Final-Project/README.md

 * **X Key** - Shoot Weapon (if available)
 * **Y / N Key** - Select choice
 * **Enter Key** - Start game (after title screen theme plays)

-## Things to Note
-1. The only files that you really need in order to play the game are the files in the src folder and the exe itself.
-The other folders are just remnants of working on the project in NetBeans- so you can delete these files/folders if you want to.

-2. Make sure that the exe file is located in the same folder as the src folder- this is so that the program can have access to correct images and sounds.

-3. Your anti-virus might flag the exe as being malware/a virus- this is normal.
-If this happens, just accept the exe.